Training a New Dog

 Training a new dog means having lots of treats.
 Positive reinforcement is one of the best training methods, so it is important that you always have plenty of healthy treats on hand for each training session.
 While you focus on the basic commands and correcting improper behavior, you might want to let your kids do the actual rewarding.

 For example, you tell your dog to sit, maybe push his bottom down into the sit position if he doesn’t understand, and tell your kids to offer the reward.
 This is an easy task even for younger children to complete.
 If your new dog is a puppy, beware of nipping.
-Milk teeth are very sharp and can easily can break skin on small hands.
+Milk teeth are very sharp and can easily break the skin on small hands.
 Teach your kids to drop the treat in front of the dog instead of holding it in their hands.

 Let the Kids Do Maintenance Training